 A student is studying on a course where the Learning Aim Reference Service (LARS) records three LDCS codes.
-In year one of the course activity is split equally over the three subject areas.
-All students on this year of the course should be returned with PCFLDCS=34, PCSLDCS=33 and PCTLDCS=33.
+The course activity is split equally over the three subject areas.
+All students on the course should be returned with PCFLDCS=34, PCSLDCS=33 and PCTLDCS=33.
 The three values sum to 100 as required.